Akavall/DisasterTweetsKaggle/README.md

 Reasoning for using ensemble:

-1) *I want to be able to train all the available data.* If I train on 80% of the data, and use 20% for validation, then I am not using 20% of the data to make my model smarter.
+1) *I want to be able to train all available data.* If I train on 80% of the data, and use 20% for validation, then I am not using 20% of the data to make my model smarter.

-2) *I want to have a validation set.* I could train on 100% of the data, but then I would not know if my model is overfitting and the training needs to be stopped.
+2) *I want to have a validation set.* I could train on 100% of the data, but then I would not know if my model is overfitting and training needs to stop.

 3) *Ensembles outperform single models.* It has been shown in the literature that ensembles of models trained on the same data (just different initial weight allocations) outperform single models.
-I believe the fact tha I am training the models on different, though slightly, data makes ensembles even more powerful.
+I believe the fact that I am training the models on different, though slightly, data makes ensembles even more powerful.